PubhD has a very simple format and the idea is spreading. So far there have been PubhD events in 20 cities across the UK, Ireland and Portugal.

 If you want to set-up your own PubhD…

 If you want to set up a PubhD, please get in touch.
 We can provide you with the banner and logo graphics in various sizes, offer lots of advice and send you a useful FAQ.
 There is also a PubhD Organisers Facebook group to exchange ideas and ask questions.

 Creating a website

 Setting up a website is easy (and free) with, for example, wordpress.com and wix.com.
 Examples: http://pubhdleicester.wix.com/pubhd and http://pubhdbirmingham.strikingly.com/ – and of course, this Wordpress PubhD website.

 Getting local help and finding a venue

 You may want to get in touch with your local Skeptics in the Pub (SitP) group.
 They will be able to give you some local advice, or perhaps may even want to get involved.
 These groups exist all over the UK (and internationally) and they already have experience in putting on pub-based speaking events.
 They will probably know of a suitable venue that you could use for PubhD events.
-The Birmingham Skeptics website maintains a list of all SitP groups around the country.
+Here is a map of all the SitP locations around the world.